 Our graduate program in Political Science continues to thrive.
-We offer a PhD in political science (which has 25 students matriculated as of fall 2017).
+We offer a PhD in political science (26 students matriculated as of Fall of 2019).
 We also offer Master's Degrees in International Relations (MAIR), and in Public Policy & Administration (MPPA), as well as a joint Juris Doctor/Master of Public Policy and Administration (JD/MPPA).

 Baylor graduate students benefit from close relationships with individual faculty members in their areas of research, from top-notch teaching and mentoring, and from a wealth of stimulating intellectual and cultural events around campus.

 In short, we offer a student-centered, outstanding preparation in political science and we are excited for you to be part of the Baylor experience!

 The Graduate Program at Baylor prepares students for careers as scholars, teachers, policy makers, public managers, and researchers.
 Students may apply to the PhD program in Political Science, or to our Master's Programs: the Master of Arts in International Relations (MAIR) or the Master of Public Policy and Administration (MPPA).
 The department also cooperates with Baylor's School of Law in administering the Juris Doctor and Masters of Public Policy and Administration (JD/MPPA).
 Students in the PhD program earn the Master of Arts (MA) in Political Science in the process of completing their PhD degree.

 Students interested in applying should read the description of our programs and courses, as well as the profiles of our faculty and of the graduate students currently enrolled in the program.